How to Love Yourself: 15 Ways to Increase your Self-Love

 What if you haven’t overcome the past difficulty, or you find it lingering in some or all areas of your life?
 Take some time to reflect on the difficulty and see if there is potential to learn from the negative experience.

 Perhaps you locked your keys in the car or maybe you were reprimanded at work.
-These experiences feel hurtful and often lead to a sense of shame, but they offer opportunity for improvement.
-Working to view the seemingly negative experiences as opportunities with growth will promote a growth mindset, ultimately leading to more positivity and self-love.
+These experiences feel hurtful and often lead to a sense of shame, but they offer an opportunity for improvement.
+Working to view the seemingly negative experiences as opportunities with growth and celebrating wins, big or small, will promote a growth mindset, ultimately leading to more positivity and self-love.

 6. Practice Self-Compassion